CSIMarket

 Dividend

-In a bid to shore up investor confidence and reward its loyal shareholders, Park Aerospace Corp.
-(NYSE: PKE) recently announced the declaration of a regular quarterly dividend of $0.125 per share.
-The dividend is set to be paid out on November 3, 2023, to all shareholders recorded at the close of business on October 2, 2023.
-This move by Park Aerospace, a leading g...
+On September 10, 2024, Park Aerospace Corp.
+(NYSE: PKE) declared a regular quarterly cash dividend of $0.125 per share.
+This dividend payment is set to be distributed on November 5, 2024, to shareholders who are recorded at the close of b...

 Park Aerospace's Segments